Shadowmnetworking/BankGuard-AI/README.md

     ```

 ## About the Developer
-Felix (Huby), also known as shadownet, is a cybersecurity student at Mount Kenya University.
+Felix, also known as shadownet, is a cybersecurity student at Mount Kenya University.
 He’s passionate about ethical hacking, AI systems, and building tools that banks can use to protect their users.

 ---